The Born Rule and Time-Reversal Symmetry of Quantum Equations of Motion: Appendix

 Let us consider the Schroedinger equation for an arbitrary state vector $|\psi\rangle$:

 where $\hat{E}=i\hbar\tfrac{\partial}{\partial t}$ - is the energy operator, $\hat{H}$ - is time-independent Hamiltonian.

 Upon substituting $t\rightarrow-t$ in \eqref{eq:Sh_eq} one obtains

 where $|\psi^{-}\rangle=|\psi(\mathbf{r},-t)\rangle$.
 Equation \eqref{eq:Not_Sh} does not coincide with the Schroedinger equation \eqref{eq:Sh_eq} due to the \textquotedbl{}minus\textquotedbl{} sign on its left side.
-In order to return to the correct equation while retaining time-reversal, it is necessary to switch from \eqref{eq:Not_Sh} to the conjugate equation:
+In order to return to the correct equation of motion while retaining time-reversal, it is necessary to apply the operation of Hermitian conjugation to eq.~\eqref{eq:Not_Sh}: